Productivity8 min read· April 22, 2026

 import time

-Or upgrade your plan.
+Or upgrade your usage tier on console.anthropic.com.

 Error: "max_tokens too high"

-Advanced: Building a Chatbot with CustomGPT
+Advanced: No-Code Claude Chatbots with CustomGPT

-1. Upload your documents (PDF, website, docs)
+1. Upload your data (PDF, website, docs)

-2. CustomGPT trains Claude on your data
+2. CustomGPT trains on it automatically

-3. Get a chat widget + API key
+3. Get an embeddable chat widget

 Key Takeaways